urwid/urwid/docs/manual/displaymodules.rst

 AJAX-based Web Display Module ``web_display``
 =============================================

-The :mod:`web_display` module lets you run your application as a CGI script under Apache instead of running it in a terminal.
+The :mod:`urwid.web_display` module lets you run your application as a CGI script under Apache instead of running it in a terminal.

 This module is a proof of concept.
 There are security and responsiveness issues that need to be resolved before this module is recommended for production use.